LIQUID CAPITAL

 The Liquid Capital series addresses contemporary anxieties about the durability of identity and self-worth in digital space.
 The work’s status as synthetic media, representing physical sculptures, complicates the work’s critique of materiality, suggesting that value itself has become unmoored from physical presence—existing instead as pure speculation, equally real whether rendered in bronze or pixels.

-Bodies that exist in temporal suspension—logged in eternally, yet anchored by bronze's historical weight—suggest that our digital escapes may themselves become monuments, our virtual selves as permanent and as fluid as any physical form.
+Bodies that exist in temporal suspension—logged in eternally, yet anchored by bronze's historical weight—suggest that our digital escapes may themselves become monuments, our virtual selves preserved in server farms and screenshot archives, as permanent and as fluid as any physical form.